madhu0505096/tsb/CIE DATA ANALYST ASSESSMENT.md

 ```
 ![image](https://user-images.githubusercontent.com/78327987/154589470-209da11c-c0c1-4c00-a9b2-75eefa0eb931.png)

-___4. Which accounts had a right to a Tracker (including Initial Discount Tracker conditions), but never switched to a Tracker?
+___4. Which accounts had a right to a Tracker (including Initial Discount Tracker conditions), but never switched to a Tracker?__
-This can be found out either through sub-queries or joins.___

 This can be found out either through sub-queries or joins.
 Below describes solution using sub-queries.
 ```